seyhajin/monkey2/README.md

 ------

-While staying true to the ‘basic’ style of the original blitz languages, Monkey2 offers some very powerful new features including:
+While staying true to the ï¿½basicï¿½ style of the original blitz languages, Monkey2 offers some very powerful new features including:

 ### Generic classes and methods